Flock Hill, New Zealand: Geography

 This wilderness expanse includes seven alpine rivers and streams meandering for 66 km through the landscape, that are reportedly some of the best fishing waters.
 The TranzAlpine railway (known as one of the seven most scenic train journeys in the world) winds for over 25 km through the property up Broken River and along Slovens Stream.

-In society
+In popular culture

 Flock Hill was the setting for the climactic final battle between Aslan's forces and the powerful army of the White Witch, led by the fierce minotaur, General Otmin, The Chronicles of Narnia: The Lion, the Witch and the Wardrobe(2005).
 The grass-scapes became the land called Narnia and the distant peaks of the Torlesse Range provided a dramatic backdrop for the White Witch's palace.

 Flock Hill was the site for the Alpine Unity New Year's festivals in 2002 and 2003.